10 Smart Things To Do If Crossing The Atlantic on Cunard’s Queen Mary 2

-First you have longer days as on five of the day you have 25-hour days, due to time changes, and second you end the trip sailing into New York with a sight of the Statue of Liberty.
+First of all, you have longer days.
+On five of the days you have 25-hours, due to time changes.
+Secondly, you end the trip sailing into New York with a sight of the Statue of Liberty.

-On the eastbound route, you have 5 short 23-hour days, but you do get to sail past the Statue of Liberty without having to get up at four thirty am to see it.
+On the eastbound route, you have 5 short 23-hour days, but you do get to sail past the Statue of Liberty without having to get up in the middle of the night to see it.

-For most people the concern on when to go is linked to weather and risk of seasickness.
+For most people, the concern on when to go is linked to weather and the risk of seasickness.

 To be honest, on every crossing I’ve been on, I’ve met people who have been seasick.
 But that’s usually because they did not make smart choices up front.